 Purchasing a home is likely the biggest investment you will ever make.
 Before closing on the house, you will want to know that no other individual or entity has a right, lien or claim to the property.

-A title insurance company does all the research to insure that a property has clear title.
-Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.
+A title company does all the research to insure that a property has clear title.
+Making sure that a property is clear of all legal encumbrances is the job of a title company.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.